黄茶

 Processing

-Similar to green tea but with a 'sealed yellowing' step creating mellower flavor.
+Similar to green with unique 'sealed yellowing' step creating mellower character.

 Mellow, sweet corn, chestnut, smooth